Pontryagin Optimal Control via Neural Networks: Model-based Optimal Controller Design

-We want to make use of PMP's advantages on computing complexity to propose a faster optimal controller based on it.
-However, in many of the real-world problems, we cannot know the system dynamics exactly, while PMP requires the explicit expression of it.
-Hence we need an effective method to simulate the system dynamics.
-More specifically, in our proposed approach, we utilize the function approximation capabilities of NN, and parameterize the system dynamics either wholly or partially as a neural network:
+To leverage PMP's advantages on finding optimal control sequences of unknown dynamics, we first need an effective method to model such dynamics from collected data.
+By doing so, we are able to formulate the required control Hamiltonian explicitly.
+In our proposed approach, we utilize the function approximation capabilities of NN, and parameterize the system dynamics either wholly or partially as NN:

-Based on NN-simulated system dynamics Equ. \ref{equ:NN_dynamics} and designated optimizing objective, we formulate the Hamiltonian and can either apply PMP Conditions Equ. \ref{eq24}, \ref{eq25}, \ref{eq26}, \ref{eq27} (continuous time) or Equ. \ref{eq211} (discrete time) to obtain optimal control and state trajectory.
-Sometimes we may face challenges when computing costate variables in PMP due to specific system characteristics.
-To solve this problem we propose a costate-random-shooting method, which will be elaborated in Section \ref{sec:shooting}.
-Combined with Neural Network, PMP and costate-random-shooting, we propose the \textit{NN-PMP} method for real-world optimal control.
-The proposed scheme of NN-PMP is illustrated in Fig. \ref{fig:nnpmp}.
-We now describe two optimal control examples which correspond to learning different structure of Neural Network dynamics, with simulation results demonstrated in Sec. \ref{sec:simulations}.

-\textbf{Example 1: Martian Base Robot Workers}: In this toy example, we consider a fleet of robots sent to the Mars to construct a base starting from $t = 0$.
-The robot can either replicate itself, or do the construction work, as shown in Fig. \ref{fig:MartianBattery}.(a).
-In this system, state $x_t \geq 0$ represents the number of robots on Mars at time $t$, and control $u_t \in [0, 1]$ is defined as the percentage of these robots which choose to replicate during time unit $[t,t+1]$.
-The ground-truth discretized system dynamics takes the form of $x_{t+1} = x_t u_t +u_t$, following the binary-fission rule in robots replication.
-The system dynamics can then be directly represented by a NN model: $x_{t+1}=f_{NN}(x_t, u_t)+x_t;$ where we can collect the training data for tuple of $\{x_t, u_t, x_{t+1}\}$ to learn such nonlinear dynamics.

-\textbf{Example 2: Battery Energy Management}: In this example, we consider a grid-connected lossy battery system (shown in Fig. \ref{fig:MartianBattery}.(b)).
-In this system, state $x_t$ is denoted as the battery's state-of--charge (SOC).
-Control $u_t$ represents the amount of power the battery charges/discharges in time unit $[t, t+1]$ (positive $u_t$ means charging, negative means discharging).
-Due to the electrochemical characteristics, the battery has a nonlinear charging efficiency $\eta(u_t)$, which exhibits function form as shown in Fig. \ref{fig:BatterySF}(a).
-The dynamics can be expressed as $ x_{t+1} = \eta(u_t) u_t + x_t$, while we can fit a NN taking the form $x_{t+1}=f_{NN}(x_t) u_t+x_t$\footnote{Without loss of generality, we remark that such NN-modeled partial dynamics can be also a type of dynamics described in Equ. \eqref{equ:NN_dynamics}.}.